 HIPAA Compliance

-Icosa, LLC ("Icosa") is committed to protecting the privacy and security of health information processed through our personality assessment platform.
-We treat assessment data as Protected Health Information (PHI) and maintain compliance with the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the HITECH Act, and their implementing regulations.
+Icosa, LLC ("Icosa") is committed to protecting the privacy and security of all data processed through our personality assessment platform.
+While personality assessment results are generally not classified as Protected Health Information (PHI) and the Icosa app is not medical software, we choose to honor and secure all user data to the same standards required by the Health Insurance Portability and Accountability Act of 1996 (HIPAA), the HITECH Act, and their implementing regulations.

 1. Our Commitment

-Icosa voluntarily applies HIPAA standards to all assessment data, even in contexts where HIPAA may not strictly require it.
+Personality assessments, by themselves, are not generally considered PHI under HIPAA, and Icosa is not a covered entity, healthcare provider, or medical device manufacturer.
+Even so, we voluntarily apply HIPAA-grade standards to all assessment data.
 We believe that personality assessment data—which reveals intimate details of an individual's psychological structure—deserves the highest standard of protection.
-Every user benefits from HIPAA-grade safeguards, regardless of whether their assessment is administered through a healthcare provider.
+Every user benefits from these safeguards, regardless of whether their assessment is administered through a healthcare provider.

 2. Business Associate Agreements